kestra-io/docs/docs/developer-guide/best-practice/README.md

 ---

 # Flow best practice
-While Kestra allow you to create almost every kind of flow, there is some case that will be not working well or worst can break Kestra application.
+While Kestra allows you to create almost every kind of flow, there are some cases that will not function well, or worse, can break the Kestra application.
-In this section, we will describe the best way to create efficient flow and pattern to avoid.
+In this section, we will describe the best way to create efficient flows as well as patterns to avoid.

 ## Understand what is an execution internally for Kestra
 The execution of a flow is an object that will contain :
-- all the TaskRun for this flow, with each having :
+- all the TaskRuns for this flow, with each having :
     - theirs attempts, with each having :
         - theirs metrics
         - theirs state histories